Natanaelvich/devops-iac_nlw-rocketseat-24/README.md

-# DevOps CI/CD NLW Rocketseat 24
+# DevOps IAC NLW Rocketseat 24

 This project is focused on demonstrating Infrastructure as Code (IaC), Continuous Integration/Continuous Deployment (CI/CD), and AWS services.